naymspace/backpex/guides/live_resource/user-preferences.md

 ### Why the client sometimes overrides the server

-**The precedence rule, stated once: the client overrides the server exactly when it holds a write the server has not acknowledged.** A write is acknowledged once its POST to the preferences endpoint has come back with an HTTP response — any response. `200 {"ok": true}`, the single-write `200 {"ok": false, "error": {"key": "...", "reason": "unscoped"}}` an anonymous visitor gets, and a `422` all count: the server has seen the write and decided on it, so replaying it is pointless and keeping a client overlay would pin the value forever.
-Until then, the browser is the only party that knows what the user picked, and it has to carry that knowledge to the server itself.
+**The precedence rule, stated once: the client overrides the server exactly when it holds a write the server has not acknowledged.** `200 {"ok": true}` acknowledges every entry in its request, and the single-entry `200 {"ok": false, "error": {"key": "...", "reason": "unscoped"}}` acknowledges that rejected write.
+On a batch `422`, only the named failed key is
+acknowledged: the controller stops at that entry, drops accumulated Session effects, and never dispatches later entries, so every other still-current entry is retried.
+Network failures and `5xx` responses leave entries pending for a reload replay.
+Until acknowledgement, the browser is the only party that knows what the user picked, and it has to carry that knowledge to the server itself.

 It does so over **two carriers**, because a page is rendered over two different transports and each transport can only see one of them: